lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 The order of the includes is irrelevant.

+{% challenge "Use includes" %}
-{% challenge "Move your rules to other files and include them" %}
+Move your rules to other files and include them
 {% endchallenge %}